Connecting marketing data with sales data is an age-old problem, and the crowded digital landscape has made this even more complicated.

-First of all, are you checking the right report?
-The best way to see the attribution is in the ‘Channels’ report in Google Analytics, under the ‘Acquisition’ section:
+First things first: are you checking the right report?
+The best way to see marketing attribution is in the 'Channels' report in Google Analytics, under the 'Acquisition' section:

-1. Have you got a large enough sample to compare?
+Do you have a large enough sample size to compare data?

 Firstly, can you be sure the sales are representative?
 If you only have two sales, and both are ‘Direct’, that could be a fluke.

 We recommend selecting a long enough time period to look at more than 50 transactions before judging, as with this example:

 Is the tracking script set up on your purchase confirmation page?